 In five years, they probably won’t be there if you’re an elementary or a high school, and will be engaged with their next educational environment with their children.

-Remember, the majority of parents of students in 11th and 12th grade are members of The ME Generation.
-They pay little attention if they are not immediately impacted, and the PK-10 parents are the Millennials who need to be reminded if you want them to do something…even if they know it needs to be done.
+Remember, the majority of parents in the PK-12 education vertical are Millennials.
+Millennials need to be reminded if you want them to do something…even if they know it needs to be done.
+With all the messaging they process today, many need reminders to be reminded.

 After preparing your SOWTS analysis, you may find that you really don’t want to present such a report to the board or to parents.
 If so, this may be the year to engage the resources to work on crafting the vision.